JevenDev/toucanLib/docs/wiki/Home.md

 ## What belongs in ToucanLib?

-ToucanLib should hold reusable systems that are useful across multiple JVN mods, especially when they reduce duplicated loader-specific code.
-Good candidates include:
+ToucanLib holds reusable systems that are useful across multiple of my mods, especially when they reduce duplicated loader-specific code.

+Some good candidates include:
 - shared registration helpers
 - client/server side checks
 - key mapping utilities